yuly16/Scala-Native-GSoC-Report/Optimization-of-Scala-Native-linker.md

 ## 1. Introduction

-Scala Native is an optimizing ahead-of-time compiler for scala.
-Traditional scala code is compiled to jvm-interpretable bytecode, while Scala Native directly compiles scala code to binaries.
-Here are two main steps in Scala Native to compile the scala code to binaries: first the scala code is compiled to `nir` by NIR compiler; second `nir` code is loaded, optimized, and transformed to `llvm-ir` code by Scala Native Linker.
-During the GSoC period, my task is to investigate how to speed up Scala Native Linker.
+Scala Native is an optimizing ahead-of-time compiler and runtime for scala.
+Traditional Scala code is compiled to JVM-interpretable bytecode, while Scala Native directly compiles scala code to binaries.
+Here are two main steps in Scala Native to compile the scala code to binaries: first the scala code is compiled to the traditional bytecode and `NIR`(Native Intermediate Representation) by dedicated testing compiler plugin; second `NIR` code is loaded, optimized, and transformed to `IIVM-IR` code by Scala Native Linker.
+During the GSoC period, my task was to investigate how to speed up Scala Native Linker.
 Here are four products in my project:

 * Build benchmarks for evaluating the performance of Scala Native, and create an automatic test script to measure the compilation and runtime performance